 The Spitsbergen Hotel is undergoing a full refurb and the Radisson Blu boasts a great bar and restaurant.

 I self-catered at Haugen Pensjonhaus which is clean, warm and very homely.

 Eating & Drinking

 Longyearbyen actually has quite a range of restaurants, cafe’s and bars and if you had the budget, you probably could eat in a different place every day during you stay.
-All of the hotels have restaurants in them, homely Kroa mixes Norwegian faire with world food and Svalbard does great bar snacks (and plays the best tunes).
+All of the hotels have restaurants in them, homely Kroa mixes Norwegian fare with world food and Svalbard does great bar snacks (and plays the best tunes).
 The town cinema is actually a good place to get a lunchtime bite because of its extensive cafeteria.
-Svalbardians are very fond of a drink and all of the restaurants open late and double up as bars where you can enjoy a tax free pint of Spitsbergen pale ale.
-Incidentally Karlsbar, situated inside the shopping centre, has one of the largest Whisky collections in the world; ask the bar tender for recommendations and don’t you dare order a Jack Daniels.
+Svalbardians are very fond of a drink and all of the restaurants open late and double up as bars where you can enjoy a tax-free pint of Spitsbergen pale ale.
+Incidentally, Karlsbar, situated inside the shopping centre, has one of the largest Whisky collections in the world; ask the bartender for recommendations and don’t you dare order a Jack Daniels.

 There is also a nightclub which opens Fridays and Saturdays.
 Be warned though, it is essentially the worlds Northernmost meat market.

 Self-caterers should head to the town supermarket which has more or less everything you could want.
 You can buy alcohol here but will need your flight ticket to do so owing to an archaic law which limits the sale of alcohol to locals.
 If you are self-catering then my top cash-saving tip is to bring as much dried & tinned food from home as you can along with a spice mix and a bottle of rum.